eli97/CCWRework/README.md

 # CCWRework
-A rework of some the Crystal Clear Pool Service Website with a newer tech stack.
+A partial reqork of the Crystal Clear Pool Service Website with a newer tech stack: jQuery